Flair Analog Milk Thermometer

 biszu 150 CHF Shopguthaben sichern →

-What distinguishes the Analog Thermometer
+What distinguishes the analog thermometer

 Waterproof (not just splash-proof)

-Marked Target Range directly on the dial
+Marked target range directly on the dial

 Stainless steel probe for fast measurement

-No battery needed
+No battery required

-Pitcher Clip for attachment
+Pitcher clip for attachment

 The clip snaps onto the rim of the pitcher and holds the thermometer securely.
-Works with the Flair Milk Steaming Pitcher (slot in the handle) and with any other standard pitcher from 350 ml to 1 liter.
+Works with the Flair Milk Pitcher (slot in the handle) and with any standard pitcher from 350 ml to 1 liter.

-At a Glance
+At a glance

 Application Milk temperature measurement during frothing

-Display Classic analog dial with pointer
+Display Classic analog dial with needle

 Scale Celsius and Fahrenheit dual

-Target Range Marked area on the dial
+Target range Marked area on the dial

-Measuring Probe Stainless steel, food-safe
+Measuring probe Stainless steel, food-grade

-Power Supply None — battery-free
+Power supply None – battery-free

-Attachment Pitcher clip — compatible with standard pitchers and Flair Milk Pitcher
+Attachment Pitcher clip, compatible with standard pitchers and Flair Milk Pitcher

-Dimensions approx. 15 × 5 × 5 cm (6 × 2 × 2 in)
+Dimensions approx. 15 × 5 × 5 cm

-Weight approx. 90 g (0.2 lbs)
+Weight approx. 90 g

 Manufacturer Flair Espresso (designed in Irvine, California, USA)

-Aspect Analog Thermometer Digital Thermometer
+Aspect Analog Digital

-Display Classic dial with pointer Touchscreen, digital display
+Display Dial with needle Touchscreen, digital display

-Water Protection Waterproof Splash-proof
+Water protection Waterproof Splash-proof

-Response Time Fast, low inertia Very fast
+Response time Fast Very fast

-Readability Viewing angle dependent Clear numbers, visible from any angle
+Readability Angle-dependent Clear from any angle

-Recommended Temperatures
+Recommended temperatures

-Drink Recommended Final Temperature
+Drink Recommended final temperature

 Cappuccino 60–65 °C